Why Most Stadium PA Systems Fail At Critical Moments

 - Finally, use the emergency microphones.

-If you only hear the one you just selected great, if not your broadcast priorities are wrong and you need your PAVA maintainer to fix it.
+If you only hear the one you just selected great, if not you need your sound techs to fix it.

 The next step is to check that as you switch off each source the lower priority broadcast is heard again.